Chef-Inspired, Scratch-Made Meal Program

 Online Food Service Application, Payments and Meal Balances

-Once you are logged into Family Access, click the Food Service tab on the left.
+Once you are logged into Family Access, click the Food Service tab.
 Select one of your students, then click the word Applications near the top of the page on the right.
 Click Add Application and follow instructions.
 You are also able and encouraged to check your students meal funds to ensure there isn’t a negative balance.
 All negative balances should be paid in a timely manner so feel free to use the link below to find out your students meal balance status as well as pay your balance online if needed.
 The online payment option has no fees making this option convenient and cost effective for you.

-Meal Prices for 2023-2024 School Year
+Meal Prices for 2025-2026 School Year

 Elementary Schools